andrewg5/andrews-blog/navigation/ideas.md

 NPC2: make player find an sword, return back to npc with spoon, to get the other key
 <br>

-NPC3: tells player that he needs to find two items to progress to the next level
+NPC3: tells player that he needs to find two keys to escape and progress
 <br>

 item(spoon): Player interact with item, item disapear, set pickUpItem bool to true, then player interact with npc to continue to get an item.